methodgames/methodgames.github.io/roleplay.md

 - Traps should not hit anyone outside a base or compound.
 Trap bases are not allowed.
 - External TCs, deployables, and walls around decayed bases may be removed by an admin.
 - If server performance or gameplay issues arise due to deployables (ex. picture frames, wind turbines , lights, planter boxes, sprinklers, etc.) you may be asked to adjust or remove them.
+- Player controlled drones may be flown at the owner's risk and others will not be held responsible for recovery.

 <hr color="#22ffcd">